skeept/dotvim/plugged/vim-ps1/README.markdown

 If you are a Windows PowerShell user who uses Vim or Gvim for editing scripts, then this plugin is for you.

-It provides nice syntax coloring and indenting for Windows PowerShell (.ps1) files, and also includes a filetype plugin so Vim can autodetect your PS1 scripts.
+It provides nice syntax coloring and indenting for Windows PowerShell scripts, modules, and rule capability files (.psrc), and also includes a filetype plugin so Vim can autodetect those PowerShell files.

 Includes contributions by: